 Cost: ~ €56 per person for a 7-hour tour

 Key filming locations include Mdina Old Town, Rabat and countryside spots across the island, mostly making up the dusty but majestic King’s Landing from the series.
-This tour even has two casting actors for Seasons One and Two.
+This Malta excursion even has two casting actors for Seasons One and Two.

 Recommended tour: Spend an entire day seeing the key GOT filming locations with extras from the show.
-This tour is the recommended option.
+This Malta excursion is the recommended option.
 Even if you aren’t familiar with the TV series, it’s a good way to see the key sites and learn some interesting facts about Malta.